Naxs-me/COSPEX/README.md

 In the keymaps directory,
 "my-second-package.json" file contains the shortcut key to trigger the package.

+The Source Code directory,
+contains some sample python code snippets along with the explanation generated in the html file with same name.

 ## Steps to install *COSPEX*:
 1. Download and install *Atom* on your local machine.
 2. Download the repository on your local machine.